 Anything beyond that falling within the remit of the wording above, would need to be considered as a one-off discretionary payment, decided on a case by case basis and in any event only if it was considered as essential to enable the child to remain living with the carers and prevent that child from needing to be accommodated by the local authority.

 Support for legal costs

 The LA will consider making a contribution towards the legal costs of the carer when applying for a SGO if the child is a LAC or is subject to pending care proceedings, or the application for the order is a direct alternative to such an application and in each case, that the LA supports the application.
 DCC will expect the claimant to make an initial application to the Legal Aid Agency (LAA) for public funding and it is only if this is refused that DCC will consider providing financial support.
 Any funding would initially be limited to a maximum of 2 hours advice with such advice being charged at current approved LAA rates.
 Any request for a contribution towards the costs of legal representation within court proceedings, except in exceptional circumstances, will only be considered if the proceedings are contested by any respondents to the application.

 LA basic foster care rate.

-minus CB, CTC and any maintenance payments received for the child (except for IS claimants where CB is not deducted.
+Minus CB, CTC and any maintenance payments received for the child (except for IS / universal credit claimants where CB is not deducted.

 Duration of Allowances

-Payments of allowances will continue until the child ceases to have a home with the Special Guardian, the child starts full time employment, the child qualifies for JSA or IS in his/her own right, or the child attains the age of 18.If a child remains in full time education post 18 the LA will consider continuing allowances but any on- going allowance payments would continue to be means tested.
+Payments of allowances will continue until the child ceases to have a home with the Special Guardian, the child starts full time employment, the child qualifies for Universal Credit in their own right, or the child attains the age of 18.If a child remains in full time education post 18 the LA will consider continuing allowances but any on- going allowance payments would continue to be means tested.

-Claimants of IS only need to provide proof that they are in receipt of IS and proof of the amount they receive in the form of CTC.
+Claimants of IS/universal credit only need to provide proof that they are in receipt of these benefits and proof of the amount they receive in the form of CTC or its equivalent.